darkdragon276/pif_c_cpp_sharing/documents/C/pointer.md

 }
 ```

-**Answer:** Although prt0 and ptr1 both are wild pointer, ptr0 is global variable, ptr1 is local variable.
-Global pointer have default value: 0.
-It will print out "0".
-However, local pointer doesn't have, and will print out garbage value.
+**Answer:** Both `ptr0` ptr0 and ptr1  are wild pointer, but ptr0 is global variable, ptr1 is local variable.
+Global pointer have default initial value: 0 but local pointer doesn't have (garbage value still exist).

 ---

 ### Void Pointer

-Void pointer is a specific pointer type – void * – a pointer that points to some data locating in memory, which doesn’t have any specific type.
+Void pointer is a specific pointer type – `void*` – a pointer that points to polytype data (doesn’t have any specific type).
 And must be explicit assign specific type to void* and otherwise.

 ```c
 void* v_ptr;